-If you try running this code, it will work and, technically, it is modular in that we have created this **exampleUI** module, but it will not work properly.
+If you try running this code, it will work and, technically, it is modular in that we have created this **exampleUI** function, but it will not work properly.
 If you try running it and creating a table within the server function, nothing will happen because Shiny does not allow an object name to be repeated.
 Truthfully, this scenario of calling **exampleUI** twice in the UI should throw an error, leaving me somewhat puzzled it has not, but at the same time it does not actually function, so the error is present, nonetheless.

 To solve this issue we need to go back to the second section of this guide and apply a namespace here.
 That will allow us to call this module as much as we wish, and with unique object IDs so the server code will work with it.
 Of course we will need the server code to also use namespaces, but that is for the next section.